tmtk75/tmtk75.github.io/_posts/2013-02-13-git-hub_subcommand_to_open_github_pages.md

     git hub blob README.md:2
 {:.terminal}

 git-hub prints all candidates for README.md, and if you want to open 3rd one `doc/mrbgems/README.md`, you type as `git hub blob README.md:3`.
+Without typing long path, you just need to choose a path in the list.

-For other functions, please see [the README][readme] of git-hub.
+For other functions, there are `commits`, `compare`, `branches`.
+Please see [the README][readme] of git-hub.

   [readme]: https://github.com/tmtk75/git-hub#readme